epsbLogo

 CURRENT DIVISION STUDENTS PRE-ENROL

-We will now only accept resident students in Grades 10 to 12 who have newly moved into the school’s attendance area.
+For the 2025-2026 School Year we are FULL in planned classes in all grades.
+We will now only accept resident students in Grade 10 - 12 whose parent(s)/legal guardian(s) have newly moved into the attendance area.
 A resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.
-Non-resident students can enroll in another Division school with space in planned classes.
+Non-Resident students can enrol in another school Division with space in planned classes.

 PLEASE CLICK ON THE LINK BELOW TO TAKE A VIRTUAL TOUR OF J PERCY PAGE HIGH SCHOOL.